Stranded vs. Solid Wire Cable: How to Choose

 Differences Between Stranded and Solid Wire Cable

-• • In a stranded cable, each of the eight copper conductors are made up of multiple “strands” of small-gauge wires that are wound together concentrically in a helix, much like a rope.
+In a stranded cable, each of the eight copper conductors are made up of multiple “strands” of small-gauge wires that are wound together concentrically in a helix, much like a rope.
 Stranded wire is typically specified as two numbers, with the first number representing the quantity of strands and the second representing the gauge.
 For example, a 7X32 (sometimes written as 7/32) indicates that there are 7 strands of 32 AWG wire that make up the conductor.

-• • In a solid cable, each of the eight conductors are made up of a single larger-gauge wire.
+In a solid cable, each of the eight conductors are made up of a single larger-gauge wire.
 Solid wire is specified by just one gauge number to indicate the size of the conductor, such as 24 AWG.
 Whether it’s a one-, two-, or four-pair cable, the gauge of the solid conductor is the specification for the cable.

 Stranded Wire Cables Are More Flexible than Solid Wire Cables

-The second most noticeable difference between stranded and solid wire cable is flexibility.
+Beyond the way they're made, another key difference between stranded and solid wire cable is flexibility.

 • • Stranded wire cables are much more flexible and can withstand more bending.
 In terminations, however, those flexible strands can break or become loose over time.